olafklingt/SPList/README.md

-This is the package of SPList.
+This is the quark of SPList.

 have fun!

-copy the SPList folder in your supercollider extensions folder and compile splistanalyst with make make install ...
+copy the SPList folder in your supercollider extensions folder on linux simply compile splistanalyst with make make install ... now splistanalyst is not necessary anymore but recomended because tested.

 It is written by Olaf Hochherz
 All the code is licensed under GPL v3.0